peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

-* <code>surrogateBehavior</code> - Specifies what kind of value to return if the previous code point is an unpaired surrogate code point: if 0, return the replacement character (U + FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.
+* <code>surrogateBehavior</code> - Specifies what kind of value to return if the previous code point is an unpaired surrogate code point: if 0, return the replacement character (U+FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.

 **Returns:**